jrl2222/Apple-Trailer-Downloader/README.md

+Requirements

+Windows 10 or Windows 11
+PowerShell 5.1 or PowerShell 7+
+FFmpeg (ffmpeg.exe)
+Internet connection

+Place ffmpeg.exe in the same folder as Download-AppleTrailer.ps1, or install FFmpeg and make sure it is available in your system PATH.

 This script will choose the best H.264 SDR stream at or below 1920 pixels wide So basically 1080 even if higher exists
 I'm using them on a Jellyfin server and this resolution is fine for my use case